xjtang/newfusion/doc/preparedata.md

 Both products can be downloaded from the NASA [LAADS](https://ladsweb.nascom.nasa.gov/data/search.html) website.
 All available MOD09GA (Daily) and MCD43A1(every 16 days) should be downloaded for the same study area and study time period.
 Note that both products are stored in the format of MODIS Tile.
 The New Fusion model only supports single tile analysis for now.
 If your study area lays in between two MODIS tile, you can not use the BRDF correction feature of the New Fusion model.

 #### Organize Data
+All MODIS input data should be put into separate folders and keep their original names (e.g. MOD09, MCD43A1).The synthetic image of day xxx year yyyy should be named as "predyyyyxxx" and "predyyyyxxx.hdr".
+Images of each Landsat scene should be put in separate folder that is names with the path row of the scene (e.g. P227R065).
+And then all scenes need to be kept in one single folder named "ETMSYN".

+You will also need to create one single parent work folder to store all different types of inpur data mentioned above.
+Your work folder should look like the following example.
+All the outputs from the New Fusion Model will be saved in this output folder as well.
+The model will create necessary folders to organize the outputs.

+    workfolder/
+        ./MOD09/
+            ./MOD09.A2013001.1335.005.2015058030428.hdf
+              ...
+        ./ETMSYN/P227R065/
+            ./pred2013070
+            ./pred2013070.hdr
+              ...
+        ./MOD09GA/
+            ./MOD09GA.A2013001.h12v09.005.2015077040350.hdf
+              ...
+        ./MCD43A1/
+            ./MCD43A1.A2013001.h12v09.005.2013018090048.hdf
+              ...